ashutoshmjain/gita/src/mathuraChap07.md

 Every night he lit a small fire and sat in front of the statue.
 This night he must have stared for over an hour.
 Seeking for resolve.
 He didn't know when he slipped into a trance.
 His eyes half closed, and lips murmuring.
 To an outsider it appeared as if he was chanting a `mantra`, but  he was talking to his father - a first of his life after spending fifty years in the dark.

-`Sakti Muni` appeared younger and strong - `Maharishi` himself felt frail.
-His long hair well-made while `Parashara` felt unkempt.
+`Sakti Muni` appeared younger and strong - `Maharishi` himself felt frail. `Sakti's` long hair well-made while his own felt unkempt.
 He almost wanted to sit down when `Sakti` held his hand.
 He felt as if energy started flowing into his chest. `Maharishi` felt compassion for everything around.
 He felt thankful for the trees and air and earth beneath his feet as he looked down to find nothing.
-Where am I ?
+Where am I?
 He asked !
 But he didn't get a response other than a big smile on `Sakti's` face.

 As the euphoria settled a bit, `Maharishi` found himself in a maze.
 He was running for an exit, but every door was closed.
 There was no exit because all the exits were manned by the dead of his revenge.
+He felt like a little child whose father left him alone.

 I did it for you - `Maharishi` shrieked - where are you now - get me out of here! - he wanted `Sakti` to say a word.
 And this time he got a response.
-The question came from the guts of his soul.
+The question probably came from the guts of his soul.

 Did I ask you to take a revenge ? - asked `Sakti Muni`?